Chirishman/chirishman.github.io/_posts/2018-06-05-Calculated-Properties.md

     Minimum  :
     Property : length

 All clean!
 But maybe we should annotate what unit we're using now though.

+### Reflecting New Units in Output

 My preference is to reflect this in the column heading so that I can keep the values clean in case I want to do anything further with them.
 To do that we just need to modify the **Name** value in the definition of out computed properties.

 {% gist 567767abc08a8d610f6db44256ee12eb ComputedColumns06.ps1 %}